jrdurham/SermonAudioServiceRecorder/README.md

 the machine's default audio device, so it's probably fine to leave this as is, only change it if you run into issues.
 The final field, `Audio File Path`, allows you to choose where Service Recorder saves the resulting MP3 files.
 <br><br>
-After you've populated the settings window with the appropriate values, close the program and reopen it with the `python gui.py` command.
-You're now ready to press `Begin Recording`!
+After you've populated the settings window with the appropriate values, you're now ready to press `Begin Recording`!
 If you're uploading to SermonAudio, make sure to populate the
 `Sermon Title` and `Speaker` fields **BEFORE ENDING THE RECORDING**.
 No, `Text Reference` isn't required and will be moving down to the optional section soon.
 If the `Event` and `Date` fields on the left sidebar aren't the desired values, turn off `Automatically Set Date/Event` and choose the desired settings.
 Make sure to enter your date in